molecula/documentation/quick-start-guide/_posts/2022-01-31-community.md

 ![Figure 6 Complex SUM](https://user-images.githubusercontent.com/97700520/172648422-2d20bd75-1805-4f99-822d-6825e90075d1.png)

->**NOTE:**

->When aggregating over a SET field, values for a record will be included in multiple groups if not excluded in the query.
+>**NOTE:** When aggregating over a SET field, values for a record will be included in multiple groups if not excluded in the query.
 For example, when SUM(income) is used with a GROUP BY of “education”, income for a record with both ‘Bachelor’s degree’ and ‘High school diploma or GED’ will be included in both groups.

->It is common for a single person to have multiple values for a field that may seem contradictory or redundant, like “education”.
+>**NOTE:** It is common for a single person to have multiple values for a field that may seem contradictory or redundant, like “education”.
 This may be due to differences in status over time as data are collected and aggregated.
 A person may be categorized as having “education” status of “Some college” and later be categorized as having a “Bachelor’s degree”.
 When those two data sources are matched up, the person may have multiple values associated with them.

 Additionally, aggregations may include the AVERAGE argument.